Table of Content

 Before you decide to invest in a fixed retainer, it’s essential to get the whole picture of what you’re getting into.

-For instance, bonded retainers take some getting used to, especially when it comes to oral hygiene tasks like brushing and flossing.
+For instance, bonded retainers take some getting used to, especially when it comes to routine dental care tasks like brushing and flossing.
 You’ll need a special dental floss threader to get between the thin wire connected to your teeth.
 Because it’s harder to keep the teeth clean in those areas, people with bonded retainers have to be extra diligent to avoid tooth decay and gum disease.

 Permanent retainers are usually placed behind the lower teeth and connected at the canines.
 If you have crooked or misaligned teeth in the upper jaw, they may not be protected with the fixed placement of the wire.